build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 Now let's explain this file step-by-step:

 Our image will be based on a public Amazon Corretto 8 image that will provide us the right SDK to run JBoss:

     FROM amazoncorretto:8

-This line doesn't have any practical impact, but it can inform container's services that we need to expose the port number 8080, and they can configure it automatically:
+This line doesn't have any practical impact, but it can inform the container's services that we need to expose the port number 8080, and they can configure it automatically:

     EXPOSE 8080